biopython/biopython.github.io/wiki/Concatenate_nexus.md

 Ahh, it was too easy.
 The matrices have been combined and the character sets and partitions set up but the ITS file had a taxon (bt4) that wasn't in the other files.
-In these cases the combine function adds the taxon with missing data ('?') for the other character partitions.
+In these cases the combine function adds the taxon with missing data (the '?'s) for the other character partitions.
 Sometimes this might be the result you want but having a few taxa like this is also a very good way to make a Partition Homogeneity Test run for a week.
 Lets write a function that tests that the same taxa are